-This cash back card gives you 5% cash back on Walmart.com purchases, including grocery pickup and delivery; 2% back on purchases inside Walmart stores, on travel and at restaurants; and 1% back on everything else.
+This cash back card gives you 5% cash back on Walmart.com purchases, including grocery pickup and delivery; 2% back on purchases inside Walmart stores and fuel stations, on travel and at restaurants; and 1% back on everything else.
 During the first 12 months, you can also earn 5% cash back on in-store Walmart purchases if you use the card with Walmart Pay.

 Who it’s good for: Shoppers who use Walmart grocery delivery or pickup to make food shopping safer during the pandemic.

 See related: Are retail store cards worth it?